 3 activations per license on any combination of machines or iLok dongles

-Owners of Vintage Vault and Vintage Vault 2 are eligible for upgrade pricing (see table for details)
+Owners of any version of Vintage Vault are eligible for upgrade pricing (see table for details)

 Upgrade pricing is available to people who have purchased individual products anytime, including those obtained during promotions